 The SCOQ AP would like to request that surfclam and ocean quahog AP members have two seats on Fishery Management Act Teams (FMATs) for issues related to these fisheries.

 Quotas

 The advisors would like to see status quo quotas and the suspension of the surfclam minimum size limit for the upcoming fishing years.
-The stability in the quota translates into stability in the fishery and market under normal circumstances (which do not include pandemics).
-There is uncertainty in the market in 2021 under COVID-19.
-The peer review committee that did the surfclam assessment agreed that it was well done and surfclam are not overfished and overfishing is not occurring (in 2019).
+Surfclam are not overfished and overfishing is not occurring (in 2019).

 Market/Economic Conditions